ritikjaiswal31/AIEmailAgent/README.md

 ## Project Overview

-AIMailFlow is an AI-powered email response system that generates context-aware email replies using **Gemini AI**.
+AIMailFlow is an AI-powered email response solution that generates context-aware email replies using **Gemini AI**.
 The application is built using **Spring Boot** for the backend and **React** for the frontend, with a **Chrome Extension** integrated into Gmail for generating AI-assisted replies directly within the email interface.
 The backend processes email content, communicates with Gemini AI, and returns generated responses through REST APIs.

 ---